 Take the "black magic" out of switching power supplies with Practical Switching Power Supply Design!
 This is a comprehensive "hands-on" guide to the theory behind, and design of, PWM and resonant switching supplies.
 You'll find information on switching supply operation and selecting an appropriate topology for your application.
 There's extensive coverage of buck, boost, flyback, push-pull, half bridge, and full bridge regulator circuits.
 Special attention is given to semiconductors used in switching supplies.
 RFI/EMI reduction, grounding, testing, and safety standards are also detailed.
 Numerous design examples and equations are given and discussed.
 Even if your primary expertise is in logic or microprocessor engineering, you'll be able to design a power supply that's right for your application with this essential guide and reference!

-Electronics engineers (particulary those in analog and linear areas), companies, and libraries.
+Electronics engineers (particulary those in analog and linear areas), companies, and libraries

 - 28th March 1990